Agile Learning Design: Tools for Learners

 A Guide for Managing Learning

 Not everything is hi-tech.
-Perhaps the best guide around is Getting Your Money's Worth From Training & Development: A Guide to Breakthrough Learning for Managers and Participants by Jefferson, Pollock, and Wick.
+Perhaps the best guide around is Getting Your Money's Worth from Training and Development: A Guide to Breakthrough Learning for Managers and Participants by Jefferson, Pollock, and Wick (2006).
 This book is conveniently divided into two parts: 1) start at one end for managers or 2) flip the book over and it is for the learners.
-It is based on perhaps one of the best book on training: The Six Disciplines of Breakthrough Learning: How to Turn Training and Development Into Business Results.
+It is based on perhaps one of the best book on training: The Six Disciplines of Breakthrough Learning: How to Turn Training and Development into Business Results.

 What would you include in your learners' toolbox?